eecs394-fall15/grocery_list/readme.md

 ###System Requirements

-* Supersonic (install Supersonic at http://www.appgyver.com/)
+* Supersonic
 * Node.js

 ##Installation Instructions
-Follow the instructions on the [Appgyver Website](https://academy.appgyver.com/installwizard/steps#/home) to install steroids on your machine.
+Follow the instructions on the [Appgyver Website](https://academy.appgyver.com/installwizard/steps#/home) to install supersonic on your machine.
 Then, clone this repository to your computer.

+##Integrating with Parse Database

+Potluck uses Parse DB as backend.
+Signup for an account on https://parse.com/ and create an app called grocery.
+Go to Settings -> Keys .
+You will find the Application Key id and Javascript key.

+Add the below two lines in app/common/view/layout.html to Integrate parse to the app

+<script src="//www.parsecdn.com/js/parse-1.6.4.min.js"></script>
+<script>Parse.initialize("Application_key_Comes_Here", "Javascript Key comes here");</script>

 ##Running the App